Click on any phrase to play the video at that point.Close

 I don't know quite where this diktat comes from.
 Somebody up there is issuing the commandment, "Thou shalt not believe in the aquatic theory.
 And if you hope to make progress in this profession, and you do believe it, you'd better keep it to yourself, because it will get in your way."

 So I get the impression that some parts of the scientific establishment are morphing into a kind of priesthood.
 But you know, that makes me feel good, because Richard Dawkins has told us how to treat a priesthood.
 (Laughter) He says, "Firstly, you've got to refuse to give it all the excessive awe and reverence it's been trained to receive."
 Right.
 I'll go ahead with that.
 And secondly, he says, "You must never be afraid to rock the boat."
 I'll go along with that too.
 Thank you very much.

 You can share this video by copying this HTML to your clipboard and pasting into your blog or web page.

 Got an idea, question, or debate inspired by this talk?
 Start a TED Conversation.

-Elaine Morgan is an octogenarian scientist, armed with an arsenal of television writing credits and feminist instincts, on a mission to prove humans evolved in water.
+Elaine Morgan, armed with an arsenal of television writing credits and feminist credentials, spent her life on a mission to prove humans evolved in water.
 Full bio »